gvwilson/shuttleworth2014/README.md

 just as working on open source software projects is helping thousands of programmers pass on their insights to the next generation.

-[cut to Gabriel Devenyi talking about the community]
+[cut to Justin Ely talking about our workshops]

 And most importantly of all, the teaching practices we're passing on really are the right ones.
 Four years ago, I finally started doing